mickelsonm/go-helpers/README.md

 go-helpers
 ==========

-Helpers that I have written using the Go language.
+Helpers that I have wrote using the Go language.